-We use foreign currency forward and option contracts designated as cash flow hedges to hedge certain forecasted revenue transactions denominated in currencies other than the U.S. dollar and at times we use interest rate swaps to effectively lock interest rates on anticipated debt issuances.
+We use foreign currency forwards and option contracts, including collars (an option strategy comprised of a combination of purchased and written options), designated as cash flow hedges to hedge certain forecasted revenue transactions denominated in currencies other than the U.S. dollar and at times we use interest rate swaps to effectively lock interest rates on anticipated debt issuances.
 These transactions are designated as cash flow hedges.
-The notional principal of these contracts was approximately \$10.7 billion and \$9.8 billion as of December 31, 2016 and March 31, 2017, respectively.
+The notional principal of these contracts was approximately \$10.7 billion and \$11.0 billion as of December 31, 2016 and June 30, 2017, respectively.
 These contracts have maturities of 24 months or less.

 We reflect gain or loss on the effective portion of a cash flow hedge as a component of AOCI and subsequently reclassify cumulative gains and losses to revenues or interest expense when the hedged transactions are recorded.
 If the hedged transactions become probable of not occurring, the corresponding amounts in AOCI are immediately reclassified to other income (expense), net.
-Further, we exclude the change in the time value and forward points of foreign currency options and forward contracts from our assessment of hedge effectiveness.
-We recognize changes in the excluded components in other income (expense), net.
+For foreign currency collars, we include the change in time value in our assessment of hedge effectiveness.
+For forwards and all other option contracts, we exclude the change in the forward points and time value from our assessment of hedge effectiveness.
+We recognize changes of the excluded components in other income (expense), net.

-As of March 31, 2017, the effective portion of our cash flow hedges before tax effect was a net accumulated gain of \$72 million, of which \$37 million is expected to be reclassified from AOCI into earnings within the next 12 months.
+As of June 30, 2017, the effective portion of our cash flow hedges before tax effect was a net accumulated loss of \$306 million, of which a net loss of \$339 million is expected to be reclassified from AOCI into earnings within the next 12 months.